-The liquid inside an Enviro-Safe® thermometer has been certified environmentally friendly by an independent third party, EnviroKleenTM.
-Enviro-Safe® liquid consists of a mixture of biodegradable citrus oil and a non-toxic dye.
+The liquid inside an Enviro-Safe® thermometer has been certified environmentally friendly by an independent third party, \EnviroKleenTM.
+Enviro-Safe® liquid consists of a mixture of biodegradable citrus oil and a green, non-toxic dye.
 The liquid is non-hazardous and is considered extremely safe in any working environment.
 This eliminates dangers for the user and eliminates any disposal concerns.
 Check the Safety Data Sheet for complete details.
-SP Scienceware is the only company to offer these thermometers!
+There is no thermometer like this anywhere!

-EnviroKleenTM "Green" Certification Program was developed in order to identify the products that have the least negative impact on the environment and are safe for personal/commercial/industrial use.
+\EnviroKleenTM "Green" Certification Program was developed in order to identify the products that have the least negative impact on the environment and are safe for personal/commercial/industrial use.